Edmonds Judd

 There are many reasons for couples to contract out of the equal sharing provisions of the Relationship Property Act (RPA).

 You and your partner are off to have the lawyer draw up a quick document and sign it.
-But the law says, “Woah there, cowboy!
+But the law says, “Woah there, partner!
 There’s a lot more to it (131 pages to be precise!), you should definitely get legal advice to check it’s what you want first.”

 The RPA states that your contracting out agreement is void unless before you sign, you receive advice from an independent lawyer on the effects and implications the agreement has on your property rights under the RPA.